MHZDeveloper/Hello-Angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.7.

+Here are the [Slides](https://docs.google.com/presentation/d/1T8Aqi4ZVfIhhveE59ryLJ1CEK4hpogsMr_aNMVGbCvA/edit?usp=sharing) used in the presentation.

 ## Development server

 If you have java runtime environment on your machine, run ```java -jar users.jar``` to expose the backend API on port 8080.